water-quality-arduino-project/water-quality-arduino-project/README.md

 Hi there!

 This repository is for a project for a Massey University course to measure water quality in a lake.
-This project is still a WIP but will have two pieces of code: one which runs on an Arduino-based sensor machine and saves water quality data to a file, and then a Java-based app which will read the data gathered by the machine.

-I intend to complete the Arduino code and commence measurements in September, after which the Java code will be worked on.
+As of now the Arduino project has been completed with several measurements taken, and a Java-based viewer has been created to process the results with a GUI.
+I intend to make further refinements to the Java code.